 And I will show you what we need to do by every section.

 First of all, we need to include Capacitor inside the script section.
 Inside the methods property of App component, we will create a getDeviceInfo method.
 It will get the information about our device and set this info to info variable.
 Here is the code of script section:

-Then, let’s create the simple template.
+Then, let’s create a simple template.
 Our template will be just button and one paragraph: